-Before you begin, you need to first enable Voice & Audio Activity for your Google Account.
+Before you begin, you need first to enable Voice & Audio Activity for your Google Account.

 On your Android phone or tablet, open your device’s Settings app Google Manage your Google Account.